Area 51 (series): Games

-The original Area 51 was released into arcades in 1995, and ported in 1996 to the PlayStation, Sega Saturn and PC.
+The original Area 51 was released in arcades in 1995, and ported in 1996 to the PlayStation, Sega Saturn and Windows.
 A sequel, Area 51: Site 4 was released by Atari in 1998.
 Unlike the original, it was not ported to any home consoles.
 Like all of Atari Games' products, it was absorbed into Midway Games' portfolio after Midway's shutdown of Atari Games in 2003.

 Midway subsequently rebooted the franchise as a first-person shooter.
 In 2005, Area 51 was released by Midway for the PlayStation 2, Xbox and Microsoft Windows platforms.
 A sequel, BlackSite: Area 51 was released in 2007 for the PlayStation 3, Xbox 360 and Windows.

 Film

 On August 31, 2004, Paramount Pictures announced that it had bought the world-wide film rights for the series.
 Billed as an action-packed thriller, producer Christine Peters was said to be collaborating with the game developers to help construct the film.
 On September 9, Variety reported that Paramount had hired Dean Georgaris to write the screenplay and produce with partner Micheal Aguilar.
 It was to be under their Penn Station banner along with Christine Peters and Midway; As of 2011, the status of the film's development was unknown.